erwanM974/hibou_label/README.md

 <img src="./README_images/building_blocks.png" alt="building blocks" width="500">

-## Analyze
+## Analyze - Introduction

 The "analyze" sub-command of HIBOU can analyse multi-traces w.r.t. interactions.
 For any multi-trace and any interaction, it returns a verdict about the conformity of the multi-trace w.r.t. a certain semantics of the interaction.

-We consider two semantics:
+Indeed, one can consider several semantics (sets of multi-traces specified by a given interaction) when dealing with interaction languages.
+In our approach, we distinguish between:
 - "AccMult", the semantics which is that of exactly accepted multi-traces (projections of accepted global traces)
 - "SemMult", the semantics which is that of multi-traces which are obtained from projecting prefixes of accepted global traces

-In hibou_label, we implemented accordingly two modes for the analysis:
+- "MultiPref", that of prefixes (in the sense of multi-traces) of multi-traces from "AccMult" (i.e. one can remove actions at the end of each local component of the multi-trace independently)
+- "Slices", that of slices of multi-traces from "AccMult" (i.e. one can remove actions at both the end and the beginning of each local component of the multi-trace independently)

+You may have guessed that for any given interaction, its associated semantics (using those 4 semantics) form a set of russian matryoshka dolls i.e. they are included in one another as follows:
+AccMult is in SemMult which is in MultiPref, itself in Slices.

+In hibou_label, we propose several distinct methods (abusively called "semantics") to identify if a given multi-trace is in any one of those sets w.r.t. a given interaction.
+The method used is specified using the "semantics" attribute ("prefix" is the default) in the "@analysis_option" section of the input ".hsf" file.

+The proposed methods are:
-- the "accept" mode, which returns a verdict "Pass" if the multi-trace is in "AccMult" or "Fail" if not
+- ``semantics=accept``, which returns a verdict "Pass" if the multi-trace is in "AccMult" or "Fail" if not
-- the "prefix" mode, which returns "Pass" if the multi-trace is in "AccMult", "WeakPass" if it is in "SemMult" but not in "AccMult", and either "Inconc" or "Fail" if not, as explained in Sec.4.5 of [this paper](https://arxiv.org/abs/2009.01777)
+- ``semantics=prefix``, which returns "Pass" if the multi-trace is in "AccMult", "WeakPass" if it is in "SemMult" but not in "AccMult", and either "Inconc" or "Fail" if not, as explained in Sec.4.5 of [this paper](https://arxiv.org/abs/2009.01777)

-To select one of those modes ("prefix" is the default), you can write "semantics=accept" or "semantics=prefix" in the "@analyze_option" section of the input ".hsf" file.

-In the following we will only consider example using the "prefix" mode given that it is the more advanced one.
+- ``semantics=hide``, which returns "Pass" if the multi-trace is in "AccMult", "WeakPass" if it is in "SemMult" but not in "AccMult", either "WeakPass" or "Inconc" if it is in "MultiPref" but not in "SemMult" (WeakPass if all local components of the multi-trace are defined on a single lifeline i.e. co-localizations are singletons), and "Fail" if none of the above.
+This method uses a specific "hide" function that we will detail in an upcoming paper.
+- ``semantics=simulate[multi-prefix]``, which returns "Pass" if the multi-trace is in "AccMult", "WeakPass" if it is in "MultiPref" but not in "AccMult", and "Fail" if none of the above.
+This method simulate the execution of the actions that are missing at the end of the multi-trace's components so as to complete it (if possible) into a multi-trace from "SemMult".
+- ``semantics=simulate[multi-slice]``, which returns "Pass" if the multi-trace is in "AccMult", "WeakPass" if it is in "Slices" but not in "AccMult", and "Fail" if none of the above.
+This method simulate the execution of the actions that are missing at the beginning and/or at end of the multi-trace's components so as to complete it (if possible) into a multi-trace from "SemMult".

 We have proven in [this Coq proof](https://erwanm974.github.io/coq_hibou_label_multi_trace_analysis/) that the verdict "Pass" is equivalent to the membership of the multi-trace to the "AccMult" semantics of the interaction.